singularity014/BERT_Embedding_Classifier/README.md

 # Transformer_BERT_Experiment
 STATUS: In progress....

-In this project I've tried to re-code and fine tune transformer and BERT models for some interesting applications.
+In this project I've tried to apply and fine tune transformer and BERT models for some interesting applications.

 The BERT model was proposed in BERT: